1amitos1/Real-world-application-project-for-Big-Data-with-Apache-Spark-and-AWS-EMR/README.md

 Here is the design I came up with, and you could choose to replace any of the components with something you are more comfortable with.
 ![etl_pic2](https://user-images.githubusercontent.com/34807427/156143294-f5b6ce55-f139-4d0c-86dd-3214487f49eb.jpg)

 When building ETL job, you perform Extract, Transform and Load operations.
-In this workshop, you learn how to use PySpark to perform these operations.
-You will learn about the following PySpark development:
+In this project, i learned how to use PySpark to perform these operations.
 1. Extract

       a.
 Check source data schema.